 100 Resilient Cities

-- Membership in the 100 Resilient Cities Network, a global network of cities already collaborating with and learning from each other.
+- Membership of a global network of member cities who can learn from and help each other.

 To learn more, and to view the complete list of cities and platform partners, visit www.100resilientcities.org.

 It has long been recognized that the private sector can and must play a significant role in helping to make…, Senior Vice President, The Rockefeller Foundation

 One critical step cities can take to facilitate their resilience building is to hire a Chief Resilience…, Former Managing Director,